portworx/px-docs/scheduler/kubernetes/install-legacy.md

   done
   ```

-* otherwise, if the portworx pods are not running, you can remove PX cluster configuration by manually removing the contents of `/etc/pwx` directory on all the nodes.
+* Otherwise, if the portworx pods are not running, you can remove PX cluster configuration by manually removing the contents of `/etc/pwx` directory on all the nodes.

 >**Note**<br/>If you are wiping off the cluster to re-use the nodes for installing a brand new PX cluster, make sure you use a different ClusterID in the DaemonSet spec file  (ie. `-c myUpdatedClusterID`).

+## Cloud Installation
+Portworx-ready Kubernetes clusters can be deployed through Terraform, using the Terraporx repository, on Digital Ocean and Google Clould Platform

+### Google Cloud Platform (GCP)
+To deploy a Portworx-ready Kubernetes cluster on GCP, use [this Terraporx repository](https://github.com/portworx/terraporx/tree/master/gcp/kubernetes_ubuntu16)

+### Digital Ocean
+To deploy a Portworx-ready Kubernetes cluster on Digital Ocean, use [this Terraporx repository](https://github.com/portworx/terraporx/tree/master/digital_ocean/kubernetes_ubuntu16)